 Zabusaries.com is committed to keeping you up to date with the latest bursary opportunities, and this article covers all details about the DMRE Bursary.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

 - You must be a South African citizen

-- You must be currently in Matric OR you must have completed Matric
+- You must be currently in Matric or have completed Matric

-- You must be studying OR intend on studying full-time within one of the aforementioned fields of study (undergraduate studies only – postgraduate qualifications will NOT be funded)
+- You must be studying or intend on studying full-time within one of the fields of study listed above (undergraduate studies only – postgraduate qualifications will NOT be funded)

-- You must be studying OR intend on studying at a University or University of Technology in South Africa
+- You must be studying or intend on studying at a University or the University of Technology in South Africa

 - You must have achieved a minimum level 6 or HG “B” symbol for Science in Matric